Table of contents

 To objectively distribute the value of an order, it’s necessary to evaluate not just the last session but each buyer session.
-This is why we suggest that our clients use a funnel-based attribution model.
+This is why we suggest using a ML attribution model.

-Take a look at the report below that we built for one of our clients.
-We discovered that the value (revenue from orders) assigned to advertising channels as a result of funnel-based attribution was different from the value assigned using the last non-direct click attribution model.
-If you use the last non-direct click model, your ROAS will differ from the real-world numbers.
+Take a look at the report below that we’ve created for one of our clients.
+We found that the value (revenue from orders) assigned to advertising channels as a result of funnel-based attribution differs from that obtained by using the Last Non-Direct Click model.
+That is, if you use Last Non-Direct Click attribution model, ROAS will be different from the real numbers.

-Let’s give a couple examples of things that might affect revenue.
+Let’s take a look at a couple of things that might affect revenue.

-For a real-world example of the importance of a funnel-based attribution model, read our case study about how the insurance company INTOUCH built an effective advertising campaign evaluation system and optimized advertising costs by automating the collection and processing of all necessary data.
+To find a real-life example of the importance of a funnel-based attribution model, read our case study on how a company optimized ad spend by creating an effective campaign scoring system.

 3) Account for differences in costs (hard to calculate the average check)

 Imagine this.
 Last month you paid $100 to ship an order to Europe.
 But this month, your shipping service has raised their prices and now you need to pay $100 for shipping to US customers and $200 for shipping the same product to European customers.
 Or perhaps your customers preordered some expensive products due to an ad on Facebook.
-As a result, your ROMI may decline, although your marketing department is doing everything correctly.
+As a result, your ROMI may decline, although your marketing strategy is correct.

-With OWOX BI, you can analyze your campaigns more deeply and automatically compare ROAS and ROMI, displaying results on a dashboard in Smart Data, Google Sheets, or Data Studio.
-As a result, you’ll be able to make conclusions about the payback of a channel based on complete data and will be able to properly distribute your budget.
+With OWOX BI, you can measure the effectiveness of your campaigns more deeply and automatically compare ROAS and ROMI, display results on a dashboard in OWOX BI Smart Data, Google Sheets, or Data Studio.
+As a result, you’ll be able to make conclusions about the payback of a channel based on complete data and will be able to properly allocate your budget.

 In the Results tab of OWOX BI Smart Data, there are several predefined reports:

-So you’ve realized the importance of calculating ROI.
+So, you realize the importance of ROI calculation.
 But what should you do with the data you receive?
-What ROI is considered good and what’s bad?
+What ROI is considered to be good and what is considered to be bad?